How to sanitize a Keurig coffee maker. Learn the ins and out of getting your Keurig really clean.

 If you haven’t cleaned your Keurig water reservoir in awhile, take your finger and feel along the inside of the reservoir near the bottom.
 Does it feel slimy?
 Slippery?
 If it does, then you have some mold or more likely, algae buildup.

 Algae lives in or near water and requires sunlight or light to live and grow.
-In fact, keeping your Keurig coffee maker with the reservoir exposed to sunlight will increase the chances of algae buildup in the reservoir, and throughout the rest of the brewer.
+In fact, keeping your Keurig coffee maker with the reservoir exposed to sunlight will increase the chances of algae or slime buildup in the reservoir, and throughout the rest of the brewer.

 Is this algae buildup going to be bad for you or toxic?
 Probably not.
 There are many types of algae and they are generally not very toxic.